boumba100/json-web-proofs/draft-jmiller-json-proof-algorithms.md

 - a || b: concatenation of a and b
 - H: a secure hash function
-- hash_to_curve(data): a secure cryptographic hash function that takes an arbitrary octet string and returns a point on the curve E(Fp) as defined in [I-D.irtf-cfrg-hash-to-curve (TODO: Reference)]
+- hash_to_curve(data): a secure cryptographic hash function that takes an arbitrary octet string and returns a point on the curve E(Fp) as defined in [I-D.irtf-cfrg-hash-to-curve] (https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-hash-to-curve-13)
 - p: a large prime
 - Fp: a finite field of p elements, where p is a prime
 - E(Fp): an elliptic curve defined over Fp